AI & Agents

 break

 This Python script handles the pagination efficiently.
-It keeps updating the params dictionary with the latest cursor token until the API indicates there are no more pages to fetch.
+It keeps updating the params dictionary with the latest cursor token until pagination.has_more is false.
+A short page is not a stop signal; only has_more is.

 Implementing the Loop in Node.js

 JavaScript and TypeScript developers can implement similar logic using modern asynchronous functions.
-This pattern is useful when building integrations, backend services, or webhooks that need to react to workspace changes.
+This pattern is useful when building integrations or backend services that walk a workspace folder by folder.

 Here is how you write the cursor loop using standard fetch inside Node.js or TypeScript environments.